Affine Hecke algebras for Langlands parameters: Introduction

 This strategy was already employed by Lusztig, for unipotent representations \cite{Lus6,Lus8}.
 Bernstein components of enhanced L-parameters had not yet been defined when the papers \cite{Lus6,Lus8} were written, but the constructions in them can be interpreted in that way.
-Lusztig found a bijection between: \begin{itemize} \item the set of (``arithmetic") affine Hecke algebras associated to unipotent Bernstein blocks of adjoint, unramified groups; \item the set of (``geometric") affine Hecke algebras associated to unramified enhanced L-parameters for such groups. \end{itemize}

-The comparison of Hecke algebras is not enough to specify a canonical bijection between Bernstein components on the $p$-adic and the Galois sides.
+Lusztig found a bijection between: \begin{itemize} \item the set of (``arithmetic") affine Hecke algebras associated to unipotent Bernstein blocks of adjoint, unramified groups; \item the set of (``geometric") affine Hecke algebras associated to unramified enhanced L-parameters for such groups. \end{itemize} However, the comparison of these two families of Hecke algebras is not enough to specify a canonical bijection between Bernstein components on the $p$-adic and the Galois sides.
 The problem is that one affine Hecke algebra can appear (up to isomorphism) several times on either side.
 This already happens in the unipotent case for exceptional groups, and the issue seems to be outside the scope of these techniques.
 In \cite[6.6--6.8]{Lus6} Lusztig wrote down some remarks about this problem, but he does not work it out completely. \\

 The main goal of this paper is the construction of an affine Hecke algebra for any Bernstein component of enhanced L-parameters, for any $\mc G$.
 But it quickly turns out that this is not exactly the right kind of algebra.
 Firstly, our geometric construction, which relies on \cite{Lus3,AMS2}, naturally includes some complex parameters $\mb z_i$, which we abbreviate to $\vec{\mb z}$.
 Secondly, an affine Hecke algebra with (indeterminate) parameters is still too simple.
-In general one must consider the crossed product of such an object with a twisted group algebra (of some finite ``R-group").
+In general one must consider the crossed product of such an object with a twisted group algebra (of some finite ``$R$-group").
 We call this a twisted affine Hecke algebra, see Proposition \ref{prop:4.2} for a precise definition.
 Like for reductive groups, there are good notions of tempered representations and of (essentially) discrete series representations of such algebras (Definition \ref{defn:4.8}).

-\begin{thmintro} [see Theorem \ref{thm:5.13}] \enuma{ \item To every Bernstein component of enhanced L-parameters $\fs^\vee$ one can canonically associate a twisted affine Hecke algebra $\mc H (\fs^\vee,\vec{\mb z})$. \item For every choice of parameters $z_i \in \R_{>0}$ there exists a natural bijection
+\begin{thmintro} {\rm [see Theorem \ref{thm:5.13}]} \enuma{ \item To every Bernstein component of enhanced L-parameters $\fs^\vee$ one can canonically associate a twisted affine Hecke algebra $\mc H (\fs^\vee,\vec{\mb z})$. \item For every choice of parameters $z_i \in \R_{>0}$ there exists a natural bijection